piemar/apidays-helsinki/README.md

 ```
 const atlasAppId='lotr-alugj';
 ```

-## Create Collections characters and hints
+## Create database and load with with data
 Connect to you MongoDB Cluster, using the MongoShell, you can access mongoshell from the MongoDB Compass.
 And then run these commands

 ```